The HTTP Protocol

 Here we will look at the ASP.NET pipeline, and how to make it do your bidding.

 - Understanding the principle of the ASP.NET Core Pipeline

-- Understanding the need for dependency injection and how to configure it
+- Understanding the need for dependency injection and how to configure your dependencies

 - Adding your first middleware for serving static files